cscart/docs/addons/tutorials/hello_world.rst

 Each add-on must have its ``priority`` attribute defined, which determines the order the add-ons are loaded.
 Normally, the priority is set to any huge number so the add-on would load after all the pre-installed ones.

-So, keeping that in mind you can go on further and create you first CS-Cart add-on.
+So, keeping that in mind, you can go on further and create you first CS-Cart add-on.

 Hello, World!
 -------------

-To kick off with, let's create a classic Hello World add-on.

 Go to the **addons** directory in the CS-Cart installation directory.
 There, create a directory called **hello_world** and switch to it.
 That will be your working directory for this add-on.